This profile is intended to provide CUPE members with basic information about the sector they work in from a national perspective.

-Like EMS workers, police, correctional and fire services are coping with growing demands.
-Police are facing dramatically increased scrutiny, including independent police reviews, higher policing standards and calls for better ways to deal with mentally ill persons.
-While these efforts are needed, governments are not always prepared to fund the training required to meet these new standards, leaving police officers in some jeopardy.
+Police, correctional and fire services are coping with growing demands.
+Police are facing increased scrutiny, including independent police reviews, higher policing standards and calls for better ways to deal with mentally ill persons and calls for defunding and reform.
+While changes are coming, governments are not always prepared to fund the training required to meet these new standards, leaving police officers in some jeopardy.
 In fire services, increased standards can be difficult to deal with because they are sometimes unevenly applied, partially as a result of the mix of permanent and volunteer firefighting services.

 Funding and governance